-Sediment is a naturally occurring material that is broken down by weathering and erosion and is subsequently transported by the action of wind, water, or ice or by the force of gravity acting on the particles.
-For example, sand and silt can be carried in suspension in river water and reach the sea bed deposited by sedimentation; if buried, they may eventually become sandstone and siltstone (sedimentary rocks) through lithification.
+Sediment is a naturally occurring material broken down by weathering and erosion.
+It is subsequently transported by wind, water, or ice or by the force of gravity acting on the particles.
+For example, sand and silt can be suspended in river water and reach the sea bed deposited by sedimentation; if buried, they may eventually become sandstone and siltstone (sedimentary rocks) through lithification.

 The natural flow of water commonly causes regular dredging of local waterways.
 Other than mining, the most common use for a dredge is reservoir dredging.
 Some cities and municipalities source the community’s water from open-air reservoirs.
 Sometimes, these reservoirs silt in or become contaminated with the material.
 Dredging is an efficient and effective way to keep these reserves clean.